cerebralnomad/Recipe-Scribe/README.md

 Program help can be found in the Menu

 ## Notes
-Earlier versions were found to problematic with dark themes on certain distros and with some resolutions.
+Now supporting light and dark modes.
+Change to dark mode using the config menu and restart the application.
-Revisions were made that forces a color palette matching the screenshot above regardless of system theme and calculates initial window size based on screen geometry.
+Initial window size now calculated based on screen geometry.
 The entry boxes now scale properly when resizing the window.

 ## License